jf8989/loan-calculator/README.md

 ## 📜 License

 This project is proprietary and is not licensed for use, modification, or distribution.
 All rights reserved.
 However, you're welcome to use the live demo for personal, non-profit calculations.

-## 🌈 Cool Features

-- **Real-time Calculations**: The app provides instant results as you input your loan details.
-- **Interactive Charts**: Visualize your loan payoff journey with dynamic charts.
-- **Responsive Design**: Use the calculator seamlessly on any device.
-- **Tooltip Explanations**: Hover over terms to get simple explanations of complex financial concepts.

 ---